 IncFile - $0 plus state fees & free registered agent for 1 year!

 IncAuthority - $0 plus state fees & free registered agent the first year!

 ZenBusiness - $49 plus state fees & free registered agent for 1 year!

 Step 4: Select your Location

 Due to the size, finding a suitable location can be a challenge, especially one that is convenient to customers.
-Locating close to other amusement related activities can also help with getting customers to notice your facility.
+Locating close to other amusement-related activities, high-traffic areas, or tourist areas, can also help with getting customers to your facility.